douglas321/Medical-Journal/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe game made in Javascript.
-The purpose of this project is to learn html, CSS, and javascript basics.
+The purpose of this project was to learn html, CSS, and javascript basics.
 I am interested in learning/improving my ability to create single page applications.
 This basic tic-tac-toe game will be a foundation for a more complicated 3x3 tic-tac-toe game in the future (3x3 meaning 9 games of tic-tac-toe being played simultaneously).

 TODO: